teamhollow/teamhollow.net/_articles/2020-08-07-welcome-to-team-hollow.md

 ---
-layout: post
+layout: article
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Team Hollow!"
 date:   2020-08-07 09:53:43 +0100
-categories: jekyll update
+categories: general update
 ---

-You’ll find this post in your `_articles` directory.
+You’ll find this article in your `_articles` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Jekyll requires blog post files to be named according to the following format:
+Jekyll requires blog article files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`